taruen/taruen.github.io/src/_posts/2019-04-16-common-voice-kazakh.markdown

 Large amounts of audio data (thousands of hours, see below), from many different people, along with transcriptions, are needed to train a good speech-to-text system using `machine learning` methods.
-So far, due to lack appropriately licensed, freely available audio data in them, building a high-accuracy free/libre/open-source (FLOSS) speech recognition system is out of reach for most languages.
+So far, due to lack of appropriately licensed, freely available audio data in them, building a high-accuracy free/libre/open-source (FLOSS) speech recognition system is out of reach for most languages.